The Fog That Won't Lift: When a Low Mood in Kent Becomes Something More

 Spotting the Difference: A Funk vs. a Foothold

 The first step, I think, is learning to recognise the signs.
 It’s not always as dramatic as the movies portray.
 In my experience, persistent low mood and depression often creep in quietly.
 Here’s the thing though, there is a difference between a temporary funk and something more persistent.
+Find a qualified therapist and book your first session whenever you feel ready.

 A ‘bad patch’ is usually: